Data quality processes have become more prominent in organizations, often as part of data governance programs....

 One of the main challenges of effective data quality management is articulating what quality really means to a company.
 What are commonly referred to as the dimensions of data quality include accuracy, consistency, timeliness and conformity.
 But there are many different lists of dimensions, and even some common terms have different meanings from list to list.
 As a result, solely relying on a particular list without having an underlying foundation for what you're looking to accomplish is a simplistic approach to data quality.

 This challenge becomes more acute with big data.
-In Hadoop clusters and other big data systems, data volumes are exploding, and data variety is increasing.
+In Hadoop clusters and other big data systems, data volumes are exploding and data variety is increasing.
 An organization might accumulate data from numerous sources for analysis -- for example, transaction data from different internal systems, clickstream logs from e-commerce sites and streams of data from social networks.

 Time to rethink things

 To compensate, we need to re-examine what is meant by quality in the context of a big data analytics environment.
-Too often, we equate the concept of data quality with discrete notions such as data correctness or currency, putting in place processes to fix data values or objects that aren't accurate or up to date.
+Too often, we equate the concept of data quality with discrete notions such as data correctness or currency, putting in place processes to fix data values and objects that aren't accurate or up to date.

-But managing data quality for big data is also likely to include measures designed to help data scientists and other analysts figure out how to effectively use what we have.
+But the task of managing data quality for big data is also likely to include measures designed to help data scientists and other analysts figure out how to effectively use what we have.
 In other words, we must transition from simply generating a black-and-white specification of good versus bad data to supporting a spectrum of data usability.

 The usability side of data quality